 - There is a greater level of structure and monitoring in the level-three residence.
 There is more of a clinical element, and life skills are often offered.
 This level would be more suitable for an individual who requires a greater amount of support.

 - The highest level of structure is found in the level-four service provider.
-This level has not only peer services but also includes life skills and programs that are clinical in nature.
+This level has not only to peer services but also includes life skills and programs that are clinical in nature.
 The clinical program will usually be overseen by a licensed provider, and the management is generally credentialed in the specialty for which they have been hired.
 Stays vary depending upon the needs of the resident.
 This type of recovery will focus on getting the resident ready for the next recovery level, whether it is living in another residential-type setting or living as an individual.
 Managed care plans will often cover this level of recovery when they won’t cover the other levels of recovery.
 This level of recovery is especially helpful for those who need to have their life skills developed.

 How to Recover From Addiction